 Both Intensity and Amplitude Vector Based panning have an ideal frequency range of action:

 A hybrid approach of vector-based panning has been developed in this way: the Dual Band Vector Based Panning.
 This panning type merges the two approaches in order to combine the best of both worlds and to reach a better localization.
 Amplitude panning is applied below the crossover frequency, while the intensity panning is applied above.
 The crossover frequency has been defined to 700 Hz by default.

 The dependencies mentioned in the VBAP section also apply to Dual Band Vector Based Panning.

-Layer based amplitude panning could be thought as multiple 2D VBAP layers.
-The speaker setup is split into several layers, depending on the speaker elevation.
+Layer based amplitude panning can be explained as multiple 2D VBAP layers: The speaker setup is split into several layers, depending on the speaker elevation.
 The panning used between speakers on the same layer is the VBAP 2D.
 Between these layers, a crossfade is applied between the two nearest layers.

-The difference between VBAP 3D and LBAP is the number of speakers which will be actived between the layers: three in VBAP versus four in LBAP.
+The difference between VBAP 3D and LBAP is the number of speakers which will be active between the layers: three in VBAP versus four in LBAP.

 As we mentioned earlier, there are a few panning algorithms that are not Sweet Spot dependent.
 Distance-base amplitude panning is one of them.
 DBAP is useful in a number of practical situations such as concerts, stage productions, installations and museum sound design where the predefined geometric speaker layouts which immersive sound fields rely on, are not possible to establish.